-There isn't much scientific evidence about which supplements might help treat a sore throat, or reduce your chances of getting a cold of flu.
-However, a few supplements and nutrients may be worth trying:
+There is not much scientific evidence about which supplements might help treat a sore throat, or reduce your chances of getting a cold of flu.
+However, a few supplements and nutrients may be helpful:

-- Probiotics (Lactobacillus) -- So called “good” bacteria or probiotics help prevent infections in the intestines, and there is preliminary evidence that they might help prevent colds, too.
+- Probiotics ( Lactobacillus ).
+So called "good" bacteria or probiotics help prevent infections in the intestines.
+Preliminary evidence suggests they might help prevent colds, too.
 One study found that children in daycare centers who drank milk fortified with Lactobacillus had fewer and less severe colds.
 Another study of children in daycare found those who took a specific combination of Lactobacillus and Bifidobacterium had fewer flu-like symptoms.
-Several studies that examined probiotics combined with vitamins and minerals also found a reduction in the number of colds caught by adults, although it’s not possible to say whether the vitamins, minerals, or probiotics were most responsible for the fewer colds.
-People with weakened immune systems or those who take drugs to suppress their immune systems should not take probiotics without their doctor's supervision.
+Several studies that examined probiotics combined with vitamins and minerals also found a reduction in the number of colds caught by adults, although it is not possible to say whether the vitamins, minerals, or probiotics were most responsible for the fewer colds.
+People with weakened immune systems, or those who take drugs to suppress their immune systems, should not take probiotics without their doctor's supervision.

-- Vitamin C -- Despite the popular belief that vitamin C can cure the common cold, the scientific evidence hasn't found that to be true.
-Scientists have found only a small reduction in the duration of a cold (about 1 day) when people take vitamin C supplements regularly -- not just at the beginning of a cold.
-The only other piece of evidence supporting vitamin C for preventing colds comes from studies looking at people who exercise in extreme environments -- athletes such as skiers and marathon runners, and soldiers in the Arctic.
-In these studies, vitamin C did seem to reduce the risk of getting a cold.
+- Vitamin C. Research does not support the popular belief that vitamin C can cure the common cold.
+Scientists have found only a small reduction in the duration of a cold (about 1 day) when people take vitamin C supplements regularly, not just at the beginning of a cold.
+The only other piece of evidence supporting vitamin C for preventing colds comes from studies looking at people who exercise in extreme environments, athletes such as skiers and marathon runners, and soldiers in the Arctic.
+In these studies, vitamin C seemed to reduce the risk of getting a cold.
 Talk to your doctor about any pros and cons with using vitamin C during cold and flu season.
-Some people believe that you have to take very high doses of vitamin C to get any benefit, but you should only use such high doses of vitamin C under your doctor’s supervision.
+Some people believe that you have to take very high doses of vitamin C to get any benefit, but you should only take high doses of vitamin C under your doctor's supervision.

 To prevent colds and flu:

-- Echinacea (Echinacea purpurea, 300 mg 3 times per day) -- Although evidence on whether echinacea works to prevent or treat colds has gone back and forth, recent evidence is encouraging.
+- Echinacea ( Echinacea purpurea ).
+Although evidence on whether echinacea works to prevent or treat colds has gone back and forth, recent evidence is encouraging.
 An analysis of 14 scientific studies found that people who took echinacea reduced their risk of getting a cold by 58 percent and reduced the duration of a cold by an average of a day and a half.
-However, many of the studies used echinacea in combination with another herb or vitamin, so it’s impossible to say which one was responsible for the benefit.
+However, many of the studies used echinacea in combination with another herb or vitamin, so it is impossible to say which one was responsible for the benefit.
 Women who are pregnant or breastfeeding, or people taking drugs that suppress the immune system (such as corticosteroids or methotrexate), people with autoimmune disease, or who are prone to allergies, should not take echinacea without first asking their doctor.
 If you are allergic to ragweed, you may be allergic to echinacea.
 Echinacea can potentially interact with several medications.
 Speak with your physician if you are taking any medications.

-- Andrographis (Andrographic paniculata) -- One study found that andrographis, an herb used in Ayurvedic medicine, combined with eleuthero or Siberian ginseng (Eleutherococcus senticosus) in a formula called Kan Jang, helped reduce cold symptoms.
+- Andrographis ( Andrographic paniculata ).
+One study found that andrographis, an herb used in Ayurvedic medicine, combined with eleuthero or Siberian ginseng ( Eleutherococcus senticosus ) in a formula called Kan Jang, helped reduce cold symptoms.
 Pregnant or breastfeeding women should not take andrographis.
 People who are trying to get pregnant should not take andrographis.
 People with diabetes, or those who take blood-thinners or blood pressure medications should not take andrographis without first asking their doctor.

-- Garlic (Allium sativum) -- In one study, people who took garlic for 12 weeks between November and February had 63 percent fewer colds than people who took placebo.
+- Garlic ( Allium sativum ).
+In one study, people who took garlic for 12 weeks between November and February had 63 percent fewer colds than people who took placebo.
 Those who did get a cold recovered about one day faster.
-Because garlic can increase the risk of bleeding, people who take blood-thinners, such as aspirin or warfarin (Coumadin), should not take garlic.
+Because garlic can increase the risk of bleeding, people who take bloodthinners, such as aspirin or warfarin (Coumadin), should not take garlic.
 Women who are pregnant or breastfeeding should talk to their doctor before taking garlic supplements.
 Garlic can potentially interfere with several medications, including drugs used to treat HIV/AIDS.
 Speak with your physician.

-- Ginseng (Panax quinquefolius, 400 mg per day) -- At least 2 studies suggest that taking American ginseng may help prevent colds, as well as reduce the number of colds and the severity of symptoms.
+- Ginseng ( Panax quinquefolius ).
+At least two studies suggest that taking American ginseng may help prevent colds, as well as reduce the number of colds and the severity of symptoms.
 Ginseng interacts with a number of medications, so ask your doctor before taking it.
 Pregnant or breastfeeding women should not take ginseng.

 There are not many scientific studies that have examined which herbs might work to treat sore throat.
 These herbs have been used traditionally to relieve sore throat pain:

-- Marshmallow (Althea officinalis) -- Although there isn’t any scientific evidence that it works, marshmallow has been used traditionally to treat sore throat and cough.
+- Marshmallow ( Althea officinalis ).
+Although there is not any scientific evidence that it works, marshmallow has been used traditionally to treat sore throat and cough.
 It contains mucilage, which coats the throat and may help relieve irritation.

-- Peppermint (Mentha x piperita) -- Like eucalyptus, peppermint is widely used to treat cold symptoms.
+- Peppermint ( Mentha x piperita ).
+Like eucalyptus, peppermint is widely used to treat cold symptoms.
 Its main active agent, menthol, is a good decongestant, but peppermint is also soothing for sore throats and dry coughs.
-Don't use peppermint or menthol with infants.
-Do not take peppermint oil by mouth.
+You should not use peppermint or menthol on infants.
+DO NOT take peppermint oil by mouth.

-- Slippery elm (Ulmus fulva).
+- Slippery elm ( Ulmus fulva ).
 Slippery elm as a tea or in lozenges may help ease a sore throat and has been used traditionally for this purpose, although scientific evidence is lacking.
 Like marshmallow, it contains mucilage, which coats the throat and relieves irritation.
 Pregnant or breastfeeding women should avoid slippery elm.
-Because slippery elm can affect how your body absorbs some medications, you should wait at least one hour before and at least two hours after taking medication before taking slippery elm.
+Slippery elm can affect how your body absorbs some medications, so you should wait at least one hour before and at least two hours after taking medication before taking slippery elm.

 Some people may find relief gargling these teas: